-- a Ultrasound energy also creates mechanical forces independent of thermal effects, causing biological effects that are not only related to temperature increase, such as cavitation, torque forces, oscillatory shear, radiation, pressure, and microflow. - b Scientific evidence suggests that mechanical bioeffects are threshold phenomena that occur when a certain level of production is exceeded.
+- Ultrasound energy also creates mechanical forces independent of thermal effects, causing biological effects that are not only related to temperature increase, such as cavitation, torque forces, oscillatory shear, radiation, pressure, and microflow. - b Scientific evidence suggests that mechanical bioeffects are threshold phenomena that occur when a certain level of production is exceeded.
 The threshold level varies depending on the tissue.
 The potential for mechanical bioeffects varies with the peak pressure between rare factions and the frequency of ultrasound.

+rrequency or ultrasound.
 The higher the reading of the MI value, the greater the potential.
 There is no specific MI value, which means that a mechanical effect is occurring.
-The impact assessment should be used as a guide for the application of the ALARA principle. - Accuracy and precision of mechanical index display - It is estimated that 90% of the IM values will be within +/- 15% of the displayed value, or +/- 0.14 of the
+Impact assessment should be used

+- as a guide for the application of the ALARA principle. - c Accuracy and precision of mechanical index display - It is estimated that 90% of MI values will be within +/-15% of the displayed value, or +/-0.14 of the displayed IM value, whichever is greater.
+It approaches +/-1.2 dB.
+The IM is displayed with an accuracy of 0.01.

-Thermal Index (TI)
+5. Thermal Index (TI)